tasnaps/FileCategorizer/README.md

      - **Organize by Author:** If checked, files are organized by the extracted author.
      - **Use Custom Classification Tag:** When checked, the following controls are enabled:
        - **Desired Category:** Enter the custom genre (e.g., "Romance").
        - **Threshold (0-1):** Adjust the confidence threshold.
-Only files with a confidence score equal to or above this value for the custom tag will be moved directly to the target directory.
+In custom mode, if a file’s confidence score for the custom tag is equal to or above the threshold, the file is moved directly to the target directory.
+Otherwise, the file remains in its original location.

    - **Start Organizing:**
      Click the "Start Organizing" button.
 The progress bar and status label will update as files are processed.
-In custom mode, if a file does not meet the threshold for the desired category, it will not be moved.

 3. **Logging and Debugging:**
    - The console displays debug information (including the generated classification prompts) and any errors or warnings during processing.